top of page

 Despite numerous attempts to awaken him, the giant remained undisturbed.
 In response, the tribe constructed the stone coffin that now safeguards him.
 Legend foretells that when his cave companions require his assistance, the giant will awaken and traverse these passages once more.

-From here, the route continues behind The Giant's Coffin and leads through Dante's Gateway, a narrow passage guiding visitors from the expansive upper sections to the lower areas of the cave.
+Following Giant's Coffin, the tour heads through Dante's Gateway, a narrow passage guiding visitors from the expansive upper sections to the lower areas of the cave.
 This snug passageway is named after Dante Alighieri's Inferno, where Dante's Gateway is depicted as the entrance to the Underworld.

 Mammoth Cave Steps of TIme